 Before Remote Evaluation for Acute Ischemic Stroke (REACH), none of this would’ve been possible.

-Founded at Augusta University, REACH Health is an internationally recognized telemedicine service that facilitates neurological consults for patients in hospitals that lack emergency neurology coverage.
+Founded at Augusta University, REACH Health is a nationally recognized telemedicine service that facilitates neurological consults for patients in hospitals that lack emergency neurology coverage.
 This service eliminates the patient’s travel time, speeds up the treatment process and reduces disability from stroke by allowing Augusta University neurologists to diagnose and treat stroke patients remotely at participating hospitals at any time and from anywhere — all through a standard computer webcam and an internet connection.